nickschafran/data-structures/README.rst

 ===============

-This repository contains implementation of a few basic data structures in Python (2 and 3 compatible, unless noted).
+This repository contains implementation of a few basic data structures in Python.
 It exists for non-commercial, self-learning purposes.
 Tests are run using ``nose``, using the included ``run_coverage_tests.sh`` 'script'.